MarcAstner/CRAPy/PROGRESS_REPORT.md

 #### Marc:

 #### Milan:
+- finished designing the attachment holders and started on the gear design for the solar panel mount
+- lost all my projects due to fusion crashing
+- starting over with what i did yesterday

 #### Timon:
 - Find more things that we need to order as one order takes ages